 Inside your dashboard you’ll also get a 360 view of your deal pipeline, connection acceptance rate, meetings booked, deals closed, and much more.
-If you’d like to know more sign up for the free trial here: linkfluencer.com 😁
+To learn more click here to apply for access to Jayla today. 😁

 Last but not least, everything you do online should be a reflection of your true personality, and we mean ANYTHING.
 If you’re not being yourself you’ll end up being inconsistent, because it’s impossible to keep up an act 100% of the time.
 As a result, you’ll run the risk of having one persona online and a totally different one offline.